linode/apl-core/README.md

 - Install all your favorite Kubernetes apps in one run
 - Unified user experience
-- All apps and are pre-configured based on sane default
+- All apps are pre-configured based on sane defaults
-- All integrated apps work in tandem
 - Turn apps on/off to create your ideal suite of apps
-- Self-service features to utilize all integrated apps
+- Self-service features
-- Adjust the configuration of all integrated apps based on Configuration as Code
+- Adjust the configuration of apps based on Configuration as Code
 - Works out-of-the-box
 - One UI to access all apps and self-service features
 - Kubernetes-native: Install Otomi on any Kubernetes cluster in any cloud or on-prem